graphicintuitions/graphic-intuitions/src/pages/case-studies/brettyoung-blend-selector.md

   title: Success Story | BrettYoung Custom Web App Case Study
   description: >-
-    The Stock Blend Selector custom web app was designed with the farmer in mind as well as BrettYoung Seed's goals
+    The Stock Blend Selector custom web app was designed with the farmer in mind as well as BrettYoung Seed's goals.
+See how we helped achieve their goals
 featured_image: /img/BrettYoung-Blend-featured-image.jpg
 hero_image: /img/brettyoung-hero.jpg
 intro: >-